 This is a huge benefit in any project, and especially a complex digital signage installation.
 “The project’s success is a testament to the upfront planning process,” says Fettig.
 “On a successful project, we’ll spend 75 percent of our time upfront, discussing plans, so that when the rubber meets the road, installation and coordination runs smoothly.”

-“The success of this project was a direct correlation between the D-Tools software and our success in using the software,” adds Tierney Brothers engineer Jared Kelsey.
+“The success of this project was a direct correlation between D-Tools SI and our success in using the software,” adds Tierney Brothers engineer Jared Kelsey.

 A Stepping Stone to Greater Efficiency

 The video wall at the AAA St. Paul headquarters is certainly a marquee project.
 It is also an important stepping stone for Tierney Brothers, as the commercial integration firm learns more about using D-Tools SI to the full extent of the software’s capabilities.
 “This was one of the first designed we created using D-Tools, and it’s an important first step in bringing parts and projects into D-Tools and creating a companywide standard process,” says Fettig.
 Ultimate, he says, the end goal is to quote every project using the software.